belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 </figure>

-As the target moves around the hue circle, neighboring basis vectors can be active together to represent intermediate hues.
+As the target moves around the hue circle, neighboring basis vectors activate together to represent intermediate hues.
 By contrast, red and green are never coactive, nor are blue and yellow.
 This opposition was not imposed on the model but emerges from sparse inference.

 <figure style="text-align: center;">
  <img src="../../assets/unique-hues/nonlin-inference.png" width="100%" alt="Four basis vectors training animation" />